ShravanCool/ShravanCool/README.md

 ```

 I'm currently in my third year pursuing B.Tech CSE.
-I am currently interested in and am learning more about Machine Learning, Deep Learning and Neural Networks.
+I am interested in and am learning more about Machine Learning, Deep Learning and Neural Networks.
 I am also planning to learn Golang after that.

 Feel free to connect with me-
 - [Linkedin](https://www.linkedin.com/in/shravan-a-j-121ab91a1)